Sialitech/label-siali/docs/source/guide/tasks.md

 {% endcodeblock %}
 {% enddetails %}

-#### Example JSON for older versions of Label Studio
+#### Example JSON for older versions of Siali Label
-If you're still using a Label Studio version earlier than 1.0.0, refer to this example JSON format.
+If you're still using a Siali Label version earlier than 1.0.0, refer to this example JSON format.

 <br/>
-{% details <b>For versions of Label Studio earlier than 1.0.0, use this JSON format example.</b> %}
+{% details <b>For versions of Siali Label earlier than 1.0.0, use this JSON format example.</b> %}
-If you're using a version of Label Studio earlier than version 1.0.0, import tasks that match the following JSON format:
+If you're using a version of Siali Label earlier than version 1.0.0, import tasks that match the following JSON format:

 {% codeblock lang:json %}
 [{